On January 22, the Colorado Division of Labor Standards and Statistics revised the state's minimum wage order for the first time since the 1990s.

 - All employees in Colorado would now be covered by the order unless their jobs are subject to a specific exclusion or are exempt under state or federal law.

-- The existing wage order covers employees who are working in Retail and Service, Food and Beverage, Commercial Support Service, or Health and Medical.
+- The prior wage order covers employees who are working in Retail and Service, Food and Beverage, Commercial Support Service, or Health and Medical.

-- Employees covered by the Fair Labor Standards Act are also covered by the existing wage order
+- Employees covered by the Fair Labor Standards Act are also covered by COMPS

 Clarifies overtime pay calculation when pay is not hourly